 "I felt really hurt when you didn't call me back."

-"I felt angry when you told your mother I couldn't handle our son."
+"When you told your mother I couldn't handle our son, I was really hurt."

 Generally people are focused more on getting what they want more than listening to what's being said.
 If someone gets defensive, breathe and let them vent.
 Defensiveness escalates the argument so stay calm.
 It takes two to tango!

-"Okay, what I hear you saying is that you're frustrated and feel unappreciated at home.
+"What I hear you saying is that you're frustrated and feel unappreciated at home.
 Is that right?"

 Research shows that it takes 20 minutes to reverse the physical signs of stress.
 To read more click my blog on Managing Anger with Time-out.

 If you uncover abuse or trauma, counseling or support groups may help.

-- Let your partner know what you need to make conflict easier.
+Let your partner know what you need to make conflict easier.